FORM Elements

 We can see the influence Java programmers had in the DOM 2 ECMAScript bindings [DOM2], which falsely states:

-interface: ...Note: This object can also be dereferenced using square bracket notation (e.g.
+Objects that implement theHTMLCollectioninterface: ...Note: This object can also be dereferenced using square bracket notation (e.g.

-function with that index.Note: This object can also be dereferenced using square bracket notation (e.g.
+...obj[1]).
+Dereferencing with an integer index is equivalent to invoking theitemfunction with that index.Note: This object can also be dereferenced using square bracket notation (e.g.

 Contrary to what the [DOM 1]

-property access operator does not perform
+specification states, the [ ] property access operator does not perform

 a typecheck.
 In ECMAScript, property access

-is performed with obj[ Expression ]
+is performed with obj[ Expression ] or

 obj .
-Identifier
+Identifier.

 When the named or indexed property is added to the form,

-there is no call to item
+there is no call to item or namedItem.
+The specification

 is wrong.

-When the property access operator is used, the Expression
+When the property access operator is used, the Expression is

-converted to a string with the internal ToString
+converted to a string with the internal ToString.

-method calls the object's toString
+The internal ToString method calls the object's toString

-property if it is an object or, if toString
+property if it is an object or, if toString is not an object, the valueOf

 property is to be called (though results vary).